xibosignage/xibo-manual/source/en/media_module_hls.md

 # HLS

-Add the HLS Video Stream Widget to show **live streamed content** on layouts.
+Add the HLS Video Stream Widget to show **live streamed content** on Layouts.

 **Please note:** This Module requires Windows 8.1 or later/Android 6 or later.
 Earlier Android devices may play HLS using the [Local Video](media_module_localvideo.html) Module.